-The combination of 3 port mixing valve and EC fan speed controlled allowed accuracy of the room temperature to be +/- 0.5℃ (*Note specification requirement was +/- 1℃)
+The combination of a 3 port mixing valve and a speed controlled EC fan allowed the accuracy of the room temperature to be +/- 0.5℃ (*Note specification requirement was +/- 1℃)

 The freezer room (-20℃) had been designed to use the very latest DX system, with R448A refrigerant, VSD compressors, suction pressure control, EC condenser fans and EEV valves, all part of the system design.
 The system control logic was optimised to save the most energy under different product loads, compressor lifts, speed, and local ambient temperatures.

-Once the final design was drafted and our quotation was submitted, and the contract was awarded, the JCT T’s and C’s were agreed, including key milestone % payments and payment terms.
-Mobilisation was carried out on site.
+Once the final design was drafted and our quotation was submitted and the contract was awarded, the JCT T’s and C’s were agreed including key milestone % payments and payment terms.
+The mobilisation was carried out on site.
 The main cold and freezer store white walling had to be built first, followed by the insulated and heated concrete floor for the freezer room.

 It was agreed at the design and sales stage that we install a permanent roof edge protection system to both chilled and freezer room roofs.
 This would not only be a requirement for future access but also negated the need to fully scaffold the roof edges during further installation works.

-All the design, installation, project management, control philosophy, programming of system PLC’s as well as commissioning and SAT attendance was performed in house, ensuring that BRS had full control and ownership of the project from start to finish.
+All the design, installation, project management, control philosophy and programming of system PLC’s as well as commissioning and SAT attendance were performed in house, ensuring that BRS had full control and ownership of the project from start to finish.

-Although it was recognised that there would have to be some tweaks to air direction to obtain correct temperatures in certain locations, it was a great achievement to be able to pass all tests first time around, with overall deviation being 50% better than user specification.
+Although it was recognised that there would have to be some tweaks to air direction to obtain correct temperatures in certain locations it was a great achievement to be able to pass all tests the first time around.
+The overall deviation was 50% better than user specification.

 Site visits from the CEO and directors from other European facilities generated outstanding feedback.
 They were highly impressed with the quality and rate of project progression.
 The CEO approached us about overseas operations as we have the potential to role out similar installations across Europe.